PHACDataHub/privacy_rac_demo/README.md

-to do some small amount of type checking in the user interface, providing the user with an interface in which it is effectively impossible to generate a large variety of syntax errors, and an interface in which the terms used can be verbose enough that they constitute a controlled natural langauge, without slowing the task of "writing" the code (dragging a long block takes as much time as dragging a short one), and making the resulting encoding legible to people who do not participate in drafting it.
+to do some small amount of type checking in the user interface, providing the user with an interface in which it is effectively impossible to generate a large variety of syntax errors, and an interface in which the terms used can be verbose enough that they constitute a controlled natural language, without slowing the task of "writing" the code (dragging a long block takes as much time as dragging a short one), and making the resulting encoding legible to people who do not participate in drafting it.